abhishm/spam_detection/README.md

 # My first simple approach:

-1. Item I fed the subject and body of emails to a count vectorizer and I created a word-count features for each email.
+1. I fed the subject and body of emails to a count vectorizer and I created a word-count features for each email.
 Subsequently, I used MultinomialNB from sklearn and I got an accuracy of 0.6 which is very bad.